dkrolikowski/dkrolikowski.github.io/research.md

 {% include mathjs %}

 My research interests and projects broadly include young stars and planets, in particular:
   + Leveraging Gaia to understand young stellar populations and their star forming history.
+(See my paper about the Taurus star forming region [here](https://ui.adsabs.harvard.edu/abs/2021AJ....162..110K/abstract))
-  + Young stellar activity, including as a probe of stellar structure and its effect on radial velocity observations (particularly across wavelength)
+  + Young stellar activity, including as a probe of stellar astrophysics and its effect on RV observations.
+(See my paper about the NIR Helium triplet's activity [here](https://arxiv.org/abs/2311.04971))
   + The architecture of young planetary systems and their formation pathways
   + Spectroscopic data reduction and analysis